Crusader500/cocRb/README.md

 # CocRb

 Welcome everyone to your Ruby Gem CocRb.
-By using this gem you can easily interact with the Game API of Clash of Clans.
-Without using any external gems to call the API.
+By using this gem you can easily interact with the Game API of Clash of Clans without using any external gems to call this API.

 ## Installation